virtual-labs/exp-single-phase-transformer-iitr/README.md

 <b>Discipline | <b> Electrical Engineering
 :--|:--|
 <b> Lab | <b> Basic Electrical Science (Simulation)
-<b> Experiment|     <b> To Study and measure the Voltage, Current, Power and Power factor in Parallel RLC circuit.
+<b> Experiment|     <b> To Study the efficiency of single phase transformer by load test.

 <h5> About the Experiment : </h5> <br>

-To Study and measure the Voltage, Current, Power and Power factor in Parallel RLC circuit.
+To Study the efficiency of single phase transformer by load test.

 <b>Name of Developer | <b> Prof. RS Anand
 :--|:--|